ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 - Network latency or packet loss.
    * DoS attack might be targeting services or oversaturating the network.

-For more information about troubleshooting Linux network speed issues, see [Using iPerf to Troubleshoot Speed and Throughput Issues](https://www.ibm.com/cloud/blog/using-iperf-to-troubleshoot-speed-and-throughput-issues?mhsrc=ibmsearch_a&mhq=iperf){: external}.
+For more information about troubleshooting Linux network speed issues, see [How do you use iPerf](https://www.ibm.com/support/pages/how-do-you-use-iperf){: external}.

 ## Why do I have RHEL package issues?
 {: #why-rhel-package-issues}